thanajiraw/thanajiraw/README.md

 <h2 align="center">👽 About me 👽</h2>

 &nbsp;&nbsp;&nbsp;**Hi!** My name is Thanawat Jirawatwanit.
-Now i'm a Frontend Developer.
+I am a Frontend Developer.
 You can call me 'Bank' .
 I am interested in working as a Web/App Developer.
 And what I'm interested in is UX/UI designer.

 <ul>
  <li>🎓 <b>I'm a new graduate</b>: Computer Engineering at the University of Kasetsart Sriracha Campus.</li>